Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 • What It Is: This is when a defensive player falls backward as if they’ve been pushed hard by an opponent moving forward.

-• How It’s Done: The player waits for the moment when their opponent is moving towards them, then they fall down, often throwing their arms up to make it look more dramatic.
+• How It’s Done: The player waits for the moment when their opponent is moving toward them, then they fall down, often throwing their arms up to make it look more dramatic.
 This makes the referee think an offensive foul has happened.

 Flail Flop